 REPORTING GOOD AS WELL AS BAD

-A credit reporting system that reports only negative information penalizes borrowers who default on payments—but it fails to reward diligent borrowers who pay on time.
+A credit reporting system that reports only negative information penalizes borrowers that default on payments but fails to reward diligent borrowers that pay on time.
 Sharing information on reliable repayment allows customers to establish a positive credit history and improves the ability of lenders to distinguish good borrowers from bad ones.
 Sharing more than just negative information also ensures that a credit reporting system will include high-risk borrowers that have accumulated significant debt exposure without yet defaulting on any loans.

-In recent years several economies moved to a full information sharing system.
-One was New Zealand.
+In recent years, several economies moved to a full information sharing system.
+New Zealand is one of these economies.
 According to amendments to its Credit Reporting Privacy Code that came into effect on April 1, 2012, credit bureaus can collect positive information on individuals and firms from banks, financial institutions and telephone companies.
 Because the provision of positive credit data was voluntary, it took some time for banks to begin sharing their information, and throughout 2013 New Zealand was still transitioning to the new system, called Comprehensive Credit Reporting.
 But the data sharing rules in New Zealand state that a credit provider must supply positive credit data to receive positive credit data—and since early 2014 credit reporting institutions in the country have been collecting and sharing positive credit information, such as the limit of a loan and a pattern of on-time repayments over a 24-month period.

 COLLECTING AND DISTRIBUTING DATA FROM RETAILERS AND UTILITY COMPANIES

 One effective way to expand the range of information distributed by credit registries is to include credit information from retailers or utility companies, such as electricity providers and mobile phone companies.
 Providing information on payment of electricity and phone bills can help establish a good credit history for those without previous bank loans or credit cards.
 In these economies coverage of borrowers tends to be higher than in those where credit bureaus or credit registries do not include information from retailers or utility companies.
-This represents an important opportunity for including people without traditional banking relationships.
-A recent study across 8 global mobile money operators found that 37% of their customers lacked a bank account (8).
+Including such information provides an important opportunity to expand banking services to people without existing traditional banking relationships.
+A recent study across eight global mobile money operators found that 37% of their customers lacked a bank account.(8)

 But including this information can be challenging.
 Utilities and retailers are regulated by different institutions than financial companies are.
 They also might have to be convinced that the benefits of reporting bill payment outweigh the costs.

 One utility in the United States has clearly benefited.
 In August 2006 DTE Energy, an electricity and natural gas company, began full reporting of customer payment data to credit bureaus.
-DTE customers with no prior credit history—8.1% of the total, according to a recent study (9) —gained either a credit file or a credit score.
+DTE customers with no prior credit history—8.1% of the total, according to a recent study (9)—gained either a credit file or a credit score.
 And customers began to make payments to DTE a priority.
-Within 6 months DTE had 80,000 fewer accounts in arrears.
+Within six months DTE had 80,000 fewer accounts in arrears.

-In Rwanda 3 utility companies—2 mobile phone companies (MTN and Tigo) and an electricity and gas company (EWSA)—started providing credit information to the credit bureau in April 2011.
-This led to an immediate 2% increase in the number of firms and individuals registered in its database.
+In Rwanda three utility companies—two mobile phone companies (MTN and Tigo) and an electricity and gas company (EWSA)—started providing credit information to the credit bureau in April 2011, resulting in an immediate 2% increase in the number of firms and individuals registered in its database.

 LOWERING OR ELIMINATING MINIMUM LOAN THRESHOLDS

 Indonesia, Tunisia, and West Bank and Gaza eliminated their loan thresholds in 2008.
-Azerbaijan eliminated 3 thresholds in 2009: 1,000 manat ($1,314) for individuals, 5,000 manat ($6,572) for firms and 10,000 manat ($13,144) for credit cards.
-This action was spurred by the rapid growth in consumer loans, which had led banks to request more detailed information on a larger group of borrowers (11).
-In 2010 Mongolia’s credit registry eliminated the minimum threshold for loans included in its database.
-As a result the registry’s coverage doubled after just 1 year.
-In Brazil a circular that went into force in 2011 reduced the minimum threshold for loans reported by the central bank’s credit information system by 80%.
-The Central Bank of Cyprus adopted a directive in December 2013 eliminating the minimum threshold for loans to be included in credit bureaus’ databases.
-As a result, loans of all sizes are now included in the database of the credit bureau Artemis Bank Information Systems.
+Azerbaijan eliminated thee thresholds in 2009: 1,000 manat ($589) for individuals, 5,000 manat ($2,946) for firms and 10,000 manat ($5,894) for credit cards.
+This action was spurred by the rapid growth in consumer loans, which had led banks to request more detailed information on a larger group of borrowers.(11) In 2010 Mongolia’s credit registry eliminated the minimum threshold for loans included in its database.
+As a result, the registry’s coverage doubled after just one year.
+In Brazil, a circular that went into force in 2011 reduced the minimum threshold for loans reported by the central bank’s credit information system by 80%.
+In December 2013 the Central Bank of Cyprus eliminated the minimum threshold for loans to be included in credit bureau databases.
+Since then, loans of all sizes have been included in the database of the credit bureau Artemis Bank Information Systems.